azappa/thundaga/README.md

 #### in development
-for testing `npm run dev -- --testjade`
+for testing `npm run dev -- --testpug`